berkanuslu/hezarfen-unity/README.md

 ### Version Information
 You can open the project with Unity 2017.4.40 LTS version.

+### Images
+All images are created and designed by Burak Cavundurluoglu.

 ### Published Game
 You can find the published game on http://www.moonbridgegames.com/hezarfen-galata/